Sherryairui/PUI2018_xc1454/HW3_xc1454/README.md

 1. Use API key to access the MTA [SIRI VehicleMonitoring data](http://bustime.mta.info/wiki/Developers/SIRIVehicleMonitoring).

 2. Parse the json file.
 For assignment 3, I output the Bus Line, Number of Active Buses, latitude and longitude in terminal.
 For assignment 4, I output the Latitude, Longitude, Stop Name and Stop Status in a .csv file.

+### hint: the url should set 'VehicleMonitoringDetailLevel=calls', otherwise the onwardcalls will be empty.

+## contribution

+I finish this homework by myself.
+When I meet some troubles, I use google and slack to search for some help.